Peeva Universal Scanner V3

 Thus, the final unique 10-digit number is 0006FE4C72.

-As there isn’t any such information about AVID decoding and pattern recognition, I contacted a senior engineer and based on his suggestion, I followed the respective procedure to further decode the data.
+As there isn’t any such information about AVID decoding and pattern recognition, I contacted a senior engineer and based on his suggestion.
+I followed a particular procedure to decode the data further.

 Once again, we repeat the same procedure used for Destron’s decoding technique, thereby passing the data signal through the 5th order LPF MAX1414 followed by an op-amp based voltage comparator.
 Thus, the final output we get is the FSK decoded signal.
 Let’s represent fm= f0/8= 15.6kHz and fs= f0/10=12.5kHz as H and L respectively.